Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Introduction

+in the sense of the equivalence of the logarithms of both terms. \begin{remark} The $q=0$ case yields the \emph{standard} spectrum $\beta_f(p):=\beta_f(p,0)$, which is defined for any univalent function.
+For a map $f \in \mathcal S$, the introduction of the $q$-parameter is aimed at the analysis of the behavior of $f$ at infinity.
+Indeed, when $f$ is bounded, the generalized integral means spectrum does not depend on $q$ and coincides with the standard one. \end{remark} \begin{remark} .
+For $\hat f:=f^{[-1]}$ and $0<r<1$, we have

+for $q+q'=2p$.
+In particular, the $(p,0)$ {\rm standard} integral means for the exterior \cite{BDZ,BS} or interior \cite{DNNZ,2012arXiv1203.2756L,2013JSMTE..04..007L} whole-plane maps correspond to the $(p,2p)$ {\rm generalized} integral means of their respective inverted maps. \end{remark} The introduction of this generalized spectrum in the whole $(p,q)$-plane also allows for a unified description of the \emph{standard} spectra $\beta_{f^{[m]}}(p)$ of the whole collection of $m$-fold transforms of a given map $f$, in terms of its generalized spectrum $\beta_f(p,q)$.
+We indeed have the identity (Section \ref{mfoldspectrum}):

+In particular, for $m=-1$, the ray $q=2p$ describes the standard integral means spectrum in the exterior (bounded) case, as studied in Refs. \cite {BDZ,BS}.

-In this article, we thus study the generalized spectrum, $\beta(p,q;\kappa)$, of whole-plane $\SLE_\kappa$ in the whole parameter space $(p,q)\in \mathbb R^2$.
+In Section \ref{secintmean}, we study this generalized spectrum, $\beta(p,q;\kappa)$, for the interior whole-plane $\SLE_\kappa$ and $(p,q)\in \mathbb R^2$.
 We show that it takes four possible forms, $\beta_0(p)$, $\beta_{\mathrm{tip}}(p)$, $\beta_{\mathrm{lin}}(p)$ and $\beta_1(p,q)$.
-The first three spectra are independent of $q$, and are respectively given by the bulk, the tip and the linear SLE spectra appearing in the work by Beliaev and Smirnov \cite{BS} (and for the bulk case, corresponding to the harmonic measure multifractal spectrum derived earlier by the first author in Ref. \cite{2000PhRvL..84.1363D}).
+The first three spectra are independent of $q$, and are respectively given by the bulk, the tip and the linear SLE average spectra appearing in the work by Beliaev and Smirnov \cite{BS}, recently revisited and partially corrected in Ref. \cite{BDZ} by Beliaev and two of the present authors.
+The bulk case corresponds to the earlier harmonic measure multifractal spectrum derived by the first author in Refs. \cite{2000PhRvL..84.1363D,MR2112128} (see also \cite{BDone,PhysRevLett.89.264101,2008NuPhB.802..494D} and \cite{1751-8121-41-28-285006,PhysRevLett.95.170602,2007JPhA...40.2165R}), and recently established in an almost sure sense by Gwynne, Miller and Sun \cite{2014arXiv1412.8764G}; the tip harmonic measure spectrum was predicted by Hastings \cite{PhysRevLett.88.055506} and proved in an almost sure sense by Johansson Viklund and Lawler \cite{0911.3983}.
 The fourth spectrum, $\beta_1(p,q)$, is the extension to non-vanishing $q$ of a novel integral means spectrum, which was discovered and studied in Refs. \cite{DNNZ} and \cite{IL,2013JSMTE..04..007L}, and which is due to the unboundedness of whole-plane SLE.
-As shown in Ref. \cite{DNNZ}, this spectrum is also closely related to the SLE tip exponents obtained by quantum gravity techniques in Ref. \cite{MR2112128}, and to the so-called radial SLE derivative exponents of Ref. \cite{MR2002m:60159b}.
-Five different phase transition lines then appear to partition the $(p,q)$-plane in four different domains, whose precise form is given.
+As shown in Ref. \cite{DNNZ}, this spectrum is also closely related to the (non-standard) SLE tip exponents obtained by quantum gravity techniques in Ref. \cite{MR2112128}, and to the so-called radial SLE derivative exponents of Ref. \cite{MR2002m:60159b}.
+As shown in Ref. \cite{BDZ} for the exterior bounded case, the corresponding spectrum, $\beta_1(p,2p)$, due to the SLE seed or `second tip', is subjacent in between the bulk and the tip spectra.